 Five Days to Reconnect, Realise, Relearn, Redesign and Reimagine.

-This Year’s Exciting Lineup of Speakers
+2021’s Exciting Lineup of Speakers

-Learn more about this year’s Baobab Summit 2021 speakers.
+Learn more about 2021 Baobab Summit’s speakers.

 Maame Afon is the founder and Chief Steward of MILT (Management for Impact Leadership and Transformation), an organization she founded in 2017.
 She is a people connector, leader developer, relationship architect, and further enjoys her work as an activist, facilitator, impact coach and mentor.
 She is an internationally recognized thought leader, passionate advocate for women and girls and a leadership development enthusiast, working at the intersection of transformative and women’s leadership in philanthropy, environment, health, politics, social change.
 She is also a recording artist who uses music to promote social change and philanthropy.